bcc-code/bcc-membership-docs/index.md

 # Concepts and Roles
 ### Members
-Members is the name for BCC's membership system.
+"Members" is the name for BCC's membership system.
 This is where all the members's data is residing
 ### Techinical Admin
 The technical admin is a person that is registered in members that has a role called "Technical Administrator".
-This person has access to the system manage the client application for his organisation and to do things like applies for scopes etc. (Are you the tehcnical admin for your organisation?
+This person has access to the system to manage the application for his organisation and to do things like applies for scopes etc. (Are you the tehcnical admin for your organisation?
 Write an email to it@bcc.no to get access for your organisation)
 ### Organization
 All organisation that has a relationship to BCC, for example to get members personal data, will be registered in Members as an organisation
 ### Client